 For many children, prekindergarten is their first opportunity for a social experience outside the home and independent of their family.
 It is a significant step in a child’s life.
-It can be an emotional time for families – a celebration that their child is growing and changing and has a wonderful learning journey ahead, coupled with a twinge of sadness that their child is growing up so fast.
+It can be an emotional time for families – a celebration of their child’s development and wonderful learning journey ahead, and the realisation that their child is growing so fast.
 Children may experience some anxiety at being separated from their families, but this will hopefully be short-lived once they become familiar with the prekindergarten setting and establish a connection with Educators and peers.

-Educators will provide an educational program based on a sound knowledge of early childhood development and the specific needs of the group.
-Information collated through observation of the children and communication with families contributes to the program.
+Educators create an educational program based on a sound knowledge of early childhood development and the specific needs of the group.
+Information Is collected through observations of the children and communication with families contributes to the program.
 A routine is established to provide children with predictability within the session.
-Children will have opportunities to learn in group activities (circle time, cooking experiences, story telling, games, etc.) as well as during free, open-ended play.
+Children will have opportunities to learn in group activities (circle time, cooking experiences, story-telling, singing, games e.t.c) as well as during free, open-ended play.

 Four-year-old kindergarten program

-Four-year-old kindergarten is often misunderstood as ‘more structured and a preparation for school’.
+Four-year-old kindergarten is often misinterpreted as ‘more structured and more like school’.
 Instead, it is the child’s social and emotional development, their resilience and independence that greatly contribute to a readiness for school.
-Reading and writing are often mistaken for signs of school readiness by well-meaning families.
-However, the value of play and the foundation skills that come from a play-based program in a nurturing social environment help build wonderful skills for children in their transition to school.
+Reading and writing are often misunderstood as signs of school readiness by well-meaning families.
+However, the value of play and the foundation skills that come from a play based program in a nurturing social environment help build wonderful skills for children in their transition to school.